 Introducing your baby to a cup is an important step as it requires them to sip.
 This helps them to develop the muscles in and around their face and mouth which are helpful for biting, chewing and talking.
 This blog will support you in choosing the right cup for your baby.

-The Department of Health recommend that children over 1 should use a cup for all drinks, including milk.
+Current guidelines recommend that children over 1 should use a cup for all drinks, including milk.
 By introducing your baby to a cup at 6 months you allow them plenty of time to learn how to sip and hold a cup which can make the transition easier.

 In your baby’s first year you may also choose to introduce them to a free- flow beaker.
 This can be a useful way to help build your baby’s confidence to sip.
 However, it’s best to use a cup at mealtimes so your baby gains experience of using a cup.